kj-sh604/posix-pomo/README.md

 ## license

-distributed under the "unlicense" license. see `license` for more information.
+distributed under the "unlicense" license. see `LICENSE` for more information.